-So, in this post, we are presenting a little intro to glaze mixing and testing from Richard Zakin.
-In it he explains how the glaze making process is easily mastered if you have the right tools, follow an ordered procedure, and take the work seriously.
-Take it away, Richard. – Jennifer Poellot Harnetty, editor.
+So, in this post, we are presenting a little intro to glaze mixing and testing from the late Richard Zakin.
+In it he explains how the glaze making process is easily mastered if you have the right tools, follow an ordered procedure, and take the work seriously. – Jennifer Poellot Harnetty, editor.

 Ceramic Glaze Making